wowagner2015/digital-twin-ai-agents-on-hadera/README.md

 Engage with the open-source community and contribute to relevant projects.

 ### Key References

-Harari, Yuval Noah.
-Homo Deus: A Brief History of Tomorrow.
+- **Harari, Yuval Noah**: Homo Deus: A Brief History of Tomorrow.
 Harper, 2017.
-Minsky, Marvin.
-The Society of Mind.
+- **Minsky, Marvin**: The Society of Mind.
 Simon & Schuster, 1986.
-Goertzel, Ben.
-Artificial General Intelligence: Concept, State of the Art, and Future Prospects.
+- **Goertzel, Ben**: Artificial General Intelligence: Concept, State of the Art, and Future Prospects.
 Frontiers in Robotics and AI, 2014.
-Saliba, Toufi, and Dann Toliver.
-TODA/IP Protocol V2.3: Managing and Transmitting Unique Value Representation at the Network Packet Level.
+- **Saliba, Toufi, and Dann Toliver**: TODA/IP Protocol V2.3: Managing and Transmitting Unique Value Representation at the Network Packet Level.
 October 2019.
-Hedera Hashgraph.
-Hedera Hashgraph GitHub Repository.
+- **Hedera Hashgraph**: Hedera Hashgraph GitHub Repository.

 ## Project Structure